District Legislator (Party, Representing):

 Debbie is a dedicated volunteer who has participated in the Missing and Exploited Children 100-mile Bike Ride to raise money and awareness of child safety issues in our region.
 She also participated in the Cystic Fibrosis Stair Climb and the Cycle for Hope to benefit Golisano Children's Hospital and Camp Good Days and Special Times.
 Debbie is also a member of the Penfield Business Association, an organization dedicated to promoting the attributes of the Town of Penfield and small businesses in the community.

-Professionally, Debbie is a Sales Representative for Ferrero, Inc., an international corporation.
+Professionally, Debbie is a Field Account Manager at BBU Bakeries for Ferrero, Inc., an international corporation.
 Ferrero is a company that represents a national confectionary products program in the Rochester market for mass merchandisers, warehouse and drug accounts.

 Debbie and her family attend St. Joseph's Church, where she has served on the Social Ministry Committee, is a Eucharistic minister and has served on the Parish Council from 2001-2004.
 Debbie grew up in Rochester and attended Our Lady of Mercy High School.
 She received her Bachelor’s degree from SUNY Geneseo in 1982 and was chosen for the “Who’s Who” in American Colleges and Universities.
 She lives in Penfield with her husband Steve and their two children, Holly and Zach.